NiccoloRighetti/MantoGryllo_Dating/Scripts/MCMCtree.md

 done
 ```
 Convergence for the 5 runs of each model with and without the two groups has been checked through Tracer v1.7.2.

+All the results have been plotted through custom R scripts shown [here](Scripts/Plots.R).